alloystorm/dvvr/pages/transparency.md

 XPS models usually don't require any manual tweaking since the model definition tells us what is transparent and what is not.
 But PMX doesn't have this and the program has to determine by itself what to do with the materials.
 Currently (version 1.1) the HD variant uses transparent mode as default (since it has the zsorting capability and that provides an acceptable default behavior) and LW uses opaque as default.

-There are a few tools within DanceXR that you can use to achieve this.
+There are a few tools within DanceXR that you can use to tweak transparency behaviours.

 First thing you can try is "Transparent Sorting".
-This setting configures how transparent materials are sorted in order to address sorting issues.
+This setting configures how transparent materials are sorted.
+The default option is "use mesh order" which means they are sorted with the same order that their mesh are defined in the file.
+Usually they are orderred from inside out and that's exactly what we needed.

-The toggle (available in HD variant only) turns on Z sorting, it is the most accurate sorting method however it allows only the top layer to be visible, any overlaping layers below the top one will be ignored.
+The toggle (available in HD variant only) turns on Z sorting, it uses z buffer to determine what is visible and what is not.
+This present a very accurate result however it allows only the top layer to be visible since there can only be one z value for each pixel, any overlaping layers below the top one will be ignored.
 We use this option as default.
-Take the following screenshot as example, notice that you can see through some part of her hair.
-This is because the hair layers below are invisible.
+Take the following screenshot as example, the sorting is perfect, nothing covers what it shouldn't be but you can see through some part of her hair.
+That is because the hair layers below are invisible.

 ![Z Sorting On](/pages/zsorting_on.png)